autonity/docs.autonity.org/reference/api/vesting/stakeable/index.md

 | `amount` | `uint256` | the amount of Newton bonded to the validator |
 | `requestID` | `uint256` | the unique identifier of the staking request; `0` for a bonding request |

-The `PendingStakingRequest` is enqueued to an indexed `StakingRequestQueue` and tracked in memory by the non stakeable vesting contract logic until applied at epoch end.
+The `PendingStakingRequest` is enqueued to an indexed `StakingRequestQueue` and tracked in memory by the stakeable vesting contract logic until applied at epoch end.

 #### Parameters